 * AsymmetricMultiplayer: Unlike ''VideoGame/MarioParty'', a few of the games give different attributes to each pair of characters.
 This is good for variety, but, as usual, some characters will probably be perceived as better than others depending on the game and the players.
 A good example is Crash and Coco using their spins as a "kick" in the crate war games, which cover all directions with less ending lag than the other kicks.
 In contrast, heavy characters like Koala Kong and Tiny can hurl crates great distances and do it fast, but cannot kick them far.
 Another example is Cortex and Brio having a charge move in the Panic (shoving) games that is more powerful but uses their entire charge bar instead of half of one.
 However, Dingodile and Rilla Roo have a less potent charge, but use less energy to charge their pushes.

 ** In the boss fight against Bearminator, every time you knock off a third of his health, he'll fire a big grenade to the arena to reduce its size to 3/4 and then 1/2.
-The arena, by the way, is a Polar Push-type arena that are not just slippery but also tilting.
+The arena, by the way, is a Polar Push-type arena that is not just slippery, but also tilting.

 ** In a variant, Melt Panic has Uka Uka periodically making the stage smaller by, well, melting the ice.